Reconstruction (Lecrae album): Music style

 Reconstruction reflects the genres of contemporary Christian, rap, and urban.

 Tours

 Reconstruction was supported by the Reconstruction World Tour, featuring guests Miles Minnick, Gio, 1K Phew, and Torey D'Shaun.
 It started on September 4 and will end on December 13, 2025, visiting 42 locations.

+Reception

+Critical

+Michael Carder, speaking for Jesus Freak Hideout, awarded the album a 4.5-out-of-5 star review, stating that "Reconstruction feels just right".
+Murfey Zavier of Shatter the Standards praised the album as, "arguably Lecrae's strongest album in a decade".
+Logan Sekulow of CCM Magazine labelled the album as "a career-defining masterpiece."